yeates/yeates.github.io/index.md

 ## About Me

 Welcome to Yongsheng's home page.
-I am an incoming Ph.D. student at the University of Rochester, under the supervision of Professor [Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
+I am a first-year Ph.D. student at the University of Rochester, under the supervision of Professor [Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
 Prior to that, I did my master's in computer science at the [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/), where I had the good fortune to work closely with [Libo Zhang](https://isrc.iscas.ac.cn/zhanglibo/), [Heng Fan](https://hengfan2010.github.io/), and [Dawei Du](https://sites.google.com/view/daweidu).

 <!-- <p style='color:red'>As a highly motivated individual with a strong passion for learning and research, I am actively seeking a Ph.D. position in 2023.
 Please feel free to contact me.</p> -->